Crashr-io/docs/docs/points.md

 ## Points System Dynamics

 Instead of directly awarding $CRASH tokens for every transaction, Crashr introduces a points system.
-This approach is developed to prevent the rapid dispersion of tokens, which could lead to devaluation due to oversupply.&#x20;
+This approach is developed to prevent the rapid dispersion of tokens and to allow all protocol users to be fairly rewarded.
+Each quarter, the points will be converted into $CRASH tokens, dependent on the distribution and vesting of the token.&#x20;

-Here’s how it benefits the ecosystem:
+Ecosystem benefits:

 * **Mitigating Volatility:** By awarding points for transactions instead of tokens, we minimize the risk of token over saturation.
 This careful control helps maintain the token's value and ensures a stable trading environment.
-* **Flexible Rewards:** Users accumulate points through their activity on Crashr.
-These points are not just placeholders; they're a versatile currency within our platform.
-With them, users can claim $CRASH tokens according to a set vesting schedule, aligning with our gradual release strategy to further stabilize the token economy.
+* **Flexible Rewards:** Users accumulate points through their activity on Crashr which than users can convert to $CRASH tokens.

-### Points for NFTs

-The utility of points extends beyond token claims.
-Recognizing the diverse interests of our users, points can also be transferred towards acquiring Non-Fungible Tokens (NFTs) within the Crashr ecosystem.&#x20;

 ## Current Points v1.0